graphops/docs/docs/graphcast/intro.md

 ## Contributing

-We welcome and appreciate your contributions! 🤝 ➡️ [Proof of Concept repo](https://github.com/graphops/graphcast-poc)
+We welcome and appreciate your contributions! 🤝 ➡️ [Graphcast SDK](https://github.com/graphops/graphcast-sdk)